On-going Activities

 CERIAS is the Center for Education and Research in Information Assurance and Security.
 Spaf is the Executive Director Emeritus of this campus-wide Center, with a broadly-focused mission to explore issues related to protecting information and information resources.

-Spaf is a past chair.
-This group helps advise legislators and regulators about the impact of policy on cmputing technology and vice versa.
+Spaf is a past chair (2000–2014, 2015–2016) of what was then the ACM U.S. Public Policy Committee.
+This group helps advise legislators and regulators about the impact of policy on computing technology and vice versa.
+It changed in 2018 into the USTPC.

 Government Testimony and Advice

 Spaf has been called on to testify before Congress, advise the President, and provide advice to government agencies.
-This page provides further details.
+The Government Activities page provides further details.

 Computers & Security

-Spaf is the Editor-in-Chief of the journal Computers & Security -- the field's oldest journal.
+From 2010–2025, Spaf was the Editor-in-Chief of the journal Computers & Security — the field's oldest journal.
+He is now Editor Emeritus (Consulting Editor).

 Notable Past Activities